Royal Rumble (2014): Aftermath

 The scheduled WrestleMania XXX main event was Orton versus Batista for the WWE World Heavyweight Championship.
 However, on the March 10 episode of Raw, Bryan and multiple fans "occupied" the ring and refused to leave, resulting in an irate Triple H agreeing to Bryan's demand for a match at WrestleMania, with the stipulation that the winner would be inserted into the WWE World Heavyweight Championship match at the event.
 At WrestleMania, Bryan was added to the match after defeating Triple H in the opening contest of the show, and would ultimately win the triple threat match, forcing Batista to submit and win the WWE World Heavyweight Championship.
 On May 12, Daniel Bryan announced that due to injuries, he would require neck surgery, which he underwent on May 15.
 Bryan was stripped of the WWE World Heavyweight Championship by the Authority on June 9 as he was not healthy enough to defend his championship.

 Cody Rhodes and Goldust failed to regain the WWE Tag Team Championship from The New Age Outlaws on the post-Rumble Raw, as the match ended in no contest after Brock Lesnar attacked Rhodes and Goldust.
 The following week, they received another rematch for the titles in a steel cage match, which the Outlaws won.
 The Outlaws' reign ended on the March 3 episode of Raw, when The Usos won the Tag Team Championship.

 Following Elimination Chamber, Wyatt feuded with Cena, with Wyatt wanting to prove that Cena's heroic act was a facade characteristic of "this era of lies" while also trying to turn Cena into a "monster".
 Wyatt went on to accept Cena's challenge for a match at WrestleMania XXX, which Cena won despite interference from Luke Harper and Erick Rowan.
 In May at Extreme Rules, Wyatt defeated Cena in a steel cage match, after repeated interference from the rest of The Wyatt Family and a "demonic" child.
 Their feud ended at Payback on June 1, where, in a Last Man Standing match, Cena buried Wyatt under multiple equipment cases to win the match.
 Cena won the vacated WWE World Heavyweight Championship at Money in the Bank on June 29.

 On the February 24 episode of Raw, Brock Lesnar and his manager Paul Heyman voiced their complaints about Lesnar not being in the WWE World Heavyweight Championship match at WrestleMania.
 Instead, the Authority offered Lesnar a contract to face anyone else at WrestleMania.
 They were interrupted by a returning Undertaker, who confronted Lesnar.
 While Lesnar signed the contract for a match at WrestleMania with The Undertaker as his opponent, The Undertaker accepted Lesnar's challenge by stabbing Lesnar with a pen and chokeslamming him through a table.
-This set up a match where Lesnar would attempt to break the Undertaker's 21–0 undefeated streak at WrestleMania.
-Lesnar defeated Undertaker after executing three F5s, thus ending the streak.
+This set up a match where Lesnar would attempt to break The Undertaker's 21–0 undefeated streak at WrestleMania.
+Lesnar defeated The Undertaker after executing three F5s, thus ending the streak.
 In August 2014, Lesnar defeated John Cena at SummerSlam, capturing the WWE World Heavyweight Championship in the process.